noyo-technologies/backend-coding-challenge/README.md

 ### Debugging
 If you would like to step into and debug code, and are familiar with visual studio code, we have included a [devcontainer.json](/.devcontainer/devcontainer.json).
-On the the bottom left of vs code there is a button with two angle brackets "><"
+On the the bottom left of vs-code there is a button with two angle brackets "><"

 ![Open Remote Container](/docs/remote.png)

 Click that button, and it will bring up a menu that you can "Reopen in container".
 Clicking will run vs-code attached to the docker container with a virtual python environment setup for you.
-From there, you will be able to set up a friendly unit test environment.
+From there, you will be able to use a friendly unit test environment (the beaker on the left side).
+Note that you may have to "reload" vs-code after you are attached to the container to finish loading the Pylance language server.
+Normal there will be a pop-up on the lower right asking you to reload, if that is not the case, you an open the comman palette clicke "View -> Command Palette", then type "> Reload Window"

 ![Screenshot](/docs/tests.png)